Jim Slater (accountant): Slater Walker

-Finding himself, after the collapse of Slater Walker, technically but not legally bankrupt, Slater invested his residual funds and repaid all of his personal creditors within a few years, with interest.
+After the collapse of Slater Walker, and while being technically but not legally bankrupt, Slater invested his residual funds and repaid his personal creditors within a few years, with interest.

 In 1976, Slater had formed a 50:50 venture with Tiny Rowland's Lonrho Group, to buy-up undervalued blocks of flats in London.
 At its peak, the company owned and managed over 1,500 flats.
 This business model led Slater to form Salar Properties, which through time share leasing of salmon fishing rights on seven of Scotland's rivers, including the Lower Redgorton beat on the River Tay, by the 1980s had become the largest Scottish fishing venture.

 Slater then acted as mentor to business partner Ian Watson, through which Watson founded Centennial Minerals in 1982.
 It owned a major share in the Montana Tunnels gold mine, and was sold to Pegasus Gold at a substantial profit three years later.
 The pair formed Galahad Gold in 2002, successfully timing the commodities boom to make annualised 66% profits from gold exploration before winding the company down in 2007 and starting a new joint-venture, Agrifirma, this time investing in Brazilian agricultural farmland.

 By 2009, Slater was chairman of BioProjects International PLC, deputy chairman and finance director of Galahad Gold, and investment director of Agrifirma.

 Author

 Slater's autobiography sets out his early plans and visions regarding company acquisitions, and describes the processes he employed to bring them about.
 Once companies came under his control his strategy was to maximise the return on those of their assets that he judged disposable—be they property, plant or workforce.
 These tactics proved to be highly successful and profitable in the short-term, such that "Slater Walker" became a byword for a particularly forceful and financially rewarding form of capitalism.

 The acquisition and disposal of company assets in this manner became known as "asset stripping", a phrase term that carries with it connotations of hardship and distress associated with the human costs of unemployment.
-Some years later, Slater acknowledged the drawbacks that were inherent in the practices he adopted, towards the end of an interview with Hunter Davies in The Independent published on 15 December 1992.
+Some years later, Slater acknowledged and defended engaging in the practices he adopted, towards the end of an interview with Hunter Davies in The Independent published on 15 December 1992.

 Slater was also the author of a book on investment, The Zulu Principle, which focuses on simple techniques for identifying small dynamic growth companies whose shares are at a low price compared to their future prospects.
 With Hemmington Scott, he devised a monthly company statistical guide, Company REFS, also available as a daily online service, to make the identification of such shares easier for the private investor.
 Slater authored several other investment books, and had a side career as a children's author, writing the A. Mazing Monsters series.